 Worldwide Customer Service and Support.
 We have long recognized the need to maintain a physical presence near our customers' facilities.
-As of December 31, 2013, we had domestic manufacturing facilities in New Jersey, Massachusetts and California and provided service to our customers from sales and service offices in the U.S., U.K., Germany and Singapore.
+As of December 31, 2014, we had domestic manufacturing facilities in New Jersey, Massachusetts and California and provided service to our customers from sales and service personnel based in the U.S., Europe and Asia.
 Our engineers are easily accessible to, and can work directly with, most of our customers from the time we begin developing our initial proposal, through the delivery, installation and use of the product by our customer.
 In this way, we are able to develop and maintain close relationships with our customers.